Fixed-Support Wasserstein Barycenters: Computational Hardness and Fast Algorithm: Computational Hardness

 \subsection{Main result}

-Now, we present our main results on the computational hardness of fixed support Wasserstein barycenter problem~\eqref{prob:barycenter_alternative}.

-First, we show that the fixed support Wasserstein barycenter problem is a minimum-cost flow problem when $m = 2$ and $n \geq 2$.
-This result has been briefly discussed in~\citep[Page 400]{Anderes-2016-Discrete} in more general setting and we provide the details for the sake of completeness.
-In particular, we rewrite problem~\eqref{prob:barycenter_alternative} with $m = 2$ and $n \geq 2$ as follows,

-Problem~\eqref{prob:barycenter_two} is a minimum-cost flow problem; see Figure~\ref{fig:example} for the graph when $(m, n) = (2, 4)$.
-More specifically, when $m = 2$, problem~\eqref{prob:barycenter_two} is a transportation problem with $n$ warehouse, $n$ transshipment centers and $n$ retail outlets.
-Each $u_{1i}$ is the amount of supply provided by $i$th warehouse and each $u_{2j}$ is the amount of demand requested by $j$th retail outlet. $(X_1)_{ij}$ is the flow sent from $i$th warehouse to $j$th transshipment center and $(X_2)_{ij}$ is the flow sent from $i$th transshipment center to $j$th retail outlet. $(C_1)_{ij}$ and $(C_2)_{ij}$ refer to the unit cost of corresponding flow.
-To this end, the Wasserstein barycenter $u \in \br^n$ is a flow vector with $u_i$ being the flow through $i$th transshipment center.
+We present our main results on the computational hardness of the FS-WBP in Eq.~\eqref{prob:barycenter}.
+First, the FS-WBP in this LP form is an MCF problem when $m = 2$ and $n \geq 2$; see Figure~\ref{fig:example} for the graph when $(m, n) = (2, 4)$.
+Indeed, it is a transportation problem with $n$ warehouses, $n$ transshipment centers and $n$ retail outlets.
+Each $u_{1i}$ is the amount of supply provided by the $i$th warehouse and each $u_{2j}$ is the amount of demand requested by the $j$th retail outlet. $(X_1)_{ij}$ is the flow sent from $i$th warehouse to the $j$th transshipment center and $(X_2)_{ij}$ is the flow sent from the $i$th transshipment center to the $j$th retail outlet. $(C_1)_{ij}$ and $(C_2)_{ij}$ refer to the unit cost of the corresponding flow.
+See~\citep[Page 400]{Anderes-2016-Discrete}.

-Proceed to the setting $m \geq 3$, we provide an explicit form of problem~\eqref{prob:barycenter_alternative} and its constraint matrix.
-In particular, Eq.~\eqref{prob:barycenter_alternative} can be reformulated as